don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 ### 4. Strategy for Minimizing Costs
 * **Used Enterprise Gear:** Thin clients like the Dell Wyse 5070 or HP T640 are designed for 24/7 operation and are much more efficient than consumer PCs.
 Ranging in price from $60 – $150, these high efficiency devices are perfect for core substrate services with an excellent balance of modern CPU and low idle power.
 * **"Cracked" Brains:** Search for M1 Pro MacBooks with "cracked screens" or "broken LCDs."
 In 2026, these sell for **$300–$400**, providing enterprise-grade AI compute at a 60% discount.
 As a bonus, they have their own built in UPS!
 * **Start Small:** Launch the **SovrIT Core** on two nodes (Core/Storage + Compute/LLM) first.
-Add the Ghost Mirror once you have the Core up.
+Add the Remote Failover once you have the Core up.
 High Availability is a great goal but not a Day 1 requirement.

 ---